Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Results and discussion

-In accordance with the O.~Bohr's transition state model \cite{Bohr_1956, Bohr_1998}, the angular distribution of fission fragments of nuclei with aligned spins is determined by the probability distribution of fission by the projection $K$ of the spin of the fissioning nucleus onto the deformation axis.
+In accordance with the A.~Bohr's transition state model \cite{Bohr_1956, Bohr_1998}, the angular distribution of fission fragments of nuclei with aligned spins is determined by the probability distribution of fission by the projection $K$ of the spin of the fissioning nucleus onto the deformation axis.
 In particular, the uniform distribution over $K$ leads to isotropy of fragment emission with respect to the spin alignment axis.
 On the contrary, fission through some unique value of $K$ leads to a characteristic anisotropic angular distribution.

-Since a fissioning nucleus with spin $J$ and parity $\pi$ with a relatively low excitation energy passes over the barrier, being in one of the discrete transition states with energy (\ref{13}), and, therefore, has a certain projection $K$ of spin~$J$ on the deformation axis, then for such a nucleus the effect of the angular anisotropy of the fragments should be especially noticeable.
-And this has been confirmed by numerous experiments --- see, in particular, how the angular anisotropy $W(0^{\circ})/W(90^{\circ})$ changes significantly at energies from 0.5 to 3 MeV in Fig.~\ref{f15} Another thing is that analysis of such experiments has not yet yielded any significant information about the positions and characteristics of transition states of nuclei above barriers; all the data on these states included in \mbox{RIPL-3} \cite{Capote_2009} are extracted from the analysis of the energy dependence of the total fission cross sections.
+Since a fissioning nucleus with a relatively low excitation energy passes over the barrier, being in one of the discrete transition states with a certain projection $K$ of spin on the deformation axis, then for such a nucleus the angular anisotropy of the fragments should be especially noticeable.
+This is confirmed by numerous experiments --- see, in particular, Fig.~\ref{f15}, where the angular anisotropy $W(0^{\circ})/W(90^{\circ})$ changes significantly at energies from 0.5 to 3 MeV.
+However, analysis of such experiments has not yet yielded any significant information about the positions and characteristics of transition states of nuclei above barriers; all the data on these states included in \mbox{RIPL-3} \cite{Capote_2009} are extracted from the analysis of the energy dependence of the total fission cross sections.

-However, the case when a fissioning nucleus with spin~$J$ and parity~$\pi$ has a relatively high excitation energy above the barrier has been studied much better.
-Here one can use a statistical approach (see, for example, the monograph \cite{Vandenbosch_1973}), according to which the probability of fission through a state with projection $K$ is proportional to the density $\rho(J,\pi,K)$ of transition states with projections $K$.
-Given $J$ and $\pi$, this density can be represented as
+But the case where the fissioning nucleus has a relatively high excitation energy over a higher barrier has been studied much better.
+Here one can use a statistical approach (see, for example, the monograph \cite{Vandenbosch_1973}), according to which the probability of fission through a state with projection $K$ is proportional to the density $\rho(J,\pi,K)$ of transition states with projection $K$.
+For given $J$ and $\pi$, this density can be represented as